mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

           262,145 | 0000 0000 0000 0100 0000 0000 0000 0001 |      1 |                   5
           524,289 | 0000 0000 0000 1000 0000 0000 0000 0001 |      1 |                   1
     ```
+* when a bucket becomes too big (currently: TREEIFY_THRESHOLD = 8), HashMap dynamically replaces it with an ad-hoc
+implementation of tree map.
+This way rather than having pessimistic O(n) we get much better O(logn).
+How does it work?
+Well, previously entries with conflicting keys were simply appended to linked list, which later had to be traversed.
+Now HashMap promotes list into binary tree, using hash code as a branching variable.
+If two hashes are different but
+ended up in the same bucket, one is considered bigger and goes to the right.
+If hashes are equal (as in our case),
+HashMap hopes that the keys are Comparable, so that it can establish some order.
+This is not a requirement of HashMap
+keys, but apparently a good practice.
+If keys are not comparable, don't expect any performance improvements in case of
+heavy hash collisions.

 1. initial capacity
 1. resize (capacity factor) - how to reasonably define load factor?